 A project of the Roy Rosenzweig Center for History and New Media at George Mason University, Omeka is a free, flexible, and open source web-publishing platform for the display of library, museum, archives, and scholarly collections and exhibitions.
 Omeka’s Showcase includes projects powered by Omeka.
 Triangle-based projects that put Omeka to work include the Khayrallah Program for Lebanese-American Studies and The State of History.

-A free and open-source reference management software to manage bibliographic data and related research materials
+Zotero – a free and open-source reference management software to manage bibliographic data and related research materials.

 A free and open source blogging tool and content management system, whose flexibility as a digital humanities tool stems from its extensive library of plugins.
-DH Press–a project of the Digital Innovation Lab at the University of North Carolina at Chapel Hill–is built on the WordPress platform and its plugin-based architecture.
+Prospect – our digital humanities toolkit – is built on the WordPress platform and its plugin-based architecture.